zoxpx/pxdocs/content/reference/CLI/create-and-manage-volumes.md

 testVol
 ```

-Just to make sure the command is reflected into _Portworx_, try running this command:
+Just to make sure the command is reflected into Portworx, try running this command:

 ```text